TacoHorse/findthatmovie/README.md

 Access the site here: https://seancowan-dev.github.io/findthatmovie/

 This application allows users to search for a movie and retrieve trailers, reviews, tweets, and full cast and synopsis information in one place.
 Findthatmovie was developed for the Bloc/Thinkful Web Developer API Hack Capstone.
 The purpose of this application is to demonstrate my knowledge of RESTful APIs and their implementation in a meaningful way.
+It is also intended to show a client-side only implementation.

 ### Why This App Was Made